-The purpose of the 1952 immigration law was to end the discrimination of immigrants based on “race and creed” — but it’s been widely accepted that the law went about that in a backwards way.
-That led to much of the law (including the provision in question) being repealed by Congress in 1990.
+This is not true, although it is widely accepted that the law went about that in a backwards way, which led to much of the law (including the provision in question) being repealed by Congress in 1990.

-It’s true that the law would ban Islamic extremists from groups like ISIS, the Taliban and Al Qaeda who support the overthrow of the U.S. government from the country — but a small minority of the world’s 1.6 billion Muslims affiliate with extremist groups, according to data from the RAND Corp.
-That’s one reason we’re classifying claims that Muslims were banned from the U.S. in 1952 as “false.”
+It is true that the law as written would ban Islamic extremists from groups like the Islamic State, the Taliban, and Al Qaeda — grounds that have openly stated that they support the overthrow of the U.S. government — but only a tiny minority of the world’s 1.6 billion Muslims are affiliated with extremist groups.
+That is one reason we are classifying claims that Muslims were banned from the United States in 1952 as false.

-We’re calling the claim that Muslims were banned from the U.S. in 1952 as “false” because it contradicts the original intent of the immigration law.
-With the bill, Congress ended the “blanket exclusion of immigrants based on race and creed” and established a (controversial) quota system for admitting immigrants from different and ideological grounds for excluding them based on personal history, according to the American Immigration Law Foundation.
+It also contradicts the original intent of the immigration law.
+With the bill, Congress ended the “blanket exclusion of immigrants based on race and creed” and established a (controversial) quota system for admitting immigrants from different and ideological grounds for excluding them based on personal history.

-President Harry S. Truman believed the quota system didn’t go far enough in ending racial barriers, and he opposed ideological tests for immigrants as a violation of the Bill of Rights.
-He vetoed the Immigration and Nationality Act of 1952 (Congress later overrode the veto) and wrote that the bill, “Presents a difficult problem of weighing the good against the bad, and arriving at a judgment on the whole.”
-Truman also wrote:
+President Harry S. Truman believed the quota system did not go far enough in ending racial barriers, and he opposed so-called ideological tests for immigrants as a violation of the Bill of Rights.
+He vetoed the Immigration and Nationality Act of 1952 (Congress later overrode the veto) and wrote that the bill presented "a difficult problem of weighing the good against the bad" to arrive at a judgement:

 These provisions are worse than the infamous Alien Act of 1798, passed in a time of national fear and distrust of foreigners, which gave the President power to deport any alien deemed "dangerous to the peace and safety of the United States."
 Alien residents were thoroughly frightened and citizens much disturbed by that threat to liberty.